-Student Eligibility for College Activities, Club Sports and Study Abroad
+Student Eligibility for College Activities, Club Sports and Study Abroad/Away Programs

-In order to hold leadership positions in student organizations, apply for or receive endorsement for study abroad programs, or be eligible for participation in club sports, students must meet the minimum requirement of being in good academic (2.0 cumulative grade-point average) and good disciplinary standing, as determined by the Assistant Vice President for Student Affairs (AVPSA), or designee.
+In order to hold leadership positions in student organizations, apply for or receive endorsement for study abroad programs/away programs, or be eligible for participation in club sports, students must meet the minimum requirement of being in good academic (2.0 cumulative grade-point average) and good disciplinary standing, as determined by the Associate Vice President for Student Affairs (AVPSA), or designee.
 Programs or organizations may require more stringent or rigorous standards for eligibility.